-The sampling program will commence in mid-June for chum salmon and will be concentrated in July and August for the other species.
-Sampling periods will be scheduled twice each month beginning in July through September for a total of six sampling periods.
+Four sampling trips will be conducted between July and September, 1982.
 It is anticipated that the number of species collected will be sufficient for detailed analysis of coho and chinook juveniles only.
-Chum data will be from collection periods in June only during the 1982 field season.
-During 1983, collection of chum juveniles will begin at breakup and be on a weekly interval until July 1, 1983.
+Due to the late start up date of this study, chum and sockeye collections will be limited during the 1982 field season.
+During 1983, collection of chum and sockeye juveniles are proposed to begin at breakup and be conducted weekly until July 1, 1983.